Serving as Product Counsel for a Global Technology Leader

 To Ayako, Axiom lawyers’ hands-on experience makes them prime for advising businesses on making sound decisions that comply with regulations and serve the business’s goals.
 “I definitely think that Axiom lawyers, by necessity, are more business-minded,” she says.
 “When you are integrated into the legal department and learn the business’s risks threshold -- what's their strategy, what's their priority right now -- you can balance legal considerations with the business and commercial considerations.”

-To work with highly experienced lawyers like Ayako Christopher and over 5,800 lawyers doing exciting work at innovative companies, apply to join our network.
+To work with highly experienced lawyers like Ayako and over 5,800 lawyers doing exciting work at innovative companies, apply to join our network.